datasc1ence/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================

-Project Getting and Cleaning Data - Data Science Specialization Track 3
+##Course Project Getting and Cleaning Data

-This repo supports the course project for Getting and Cleaning Data.
+This repo contains the course project files for Getting and Cleaning Data, using provided smartphone data to characterize human actvity.

-Using provided data from mobile data to characterize human actvity, the script performs the following tasks:
+The script performs the following actions:
+•Loads training and test data
+•Assigns sensible labels
-•Loads training and test data with sensible labels for the datasets •Filters on the mean() and std() variables of interest (see Codebook.md for more info).
+•Filters the mean() and std() variables of interest (see Codebook.md for more info).
 •Reshapes data into a tidy dataset with average values for included metrics by subject and activity.

 The output file is a tab-separated file called "tidy_average.txt" placed in the working dir.